DrewOma/dragondada/README.md

 and will display some of the data in real time.

-The DataCaptured Folder contains data that has been captured during multiple actvities and stored in a csv file
+The Z_gitDataCaptured Folder contains data that has been captured during multiple actvities and stored in a csv file

 The Z_Design Documentation Folder contains the design documentation for this project in pdf format.